haofuml/cyclical_annealing/README.md

 - `--model` It specifies types of langauge model; default `vae`.
 - `--log_dir` Address to save the training log.
--For other arguements, please refer to the github repo [sa-vae](https://github.com/harvardnlp/sa-vae)
+- For other arguements, please refer to the github repo [sa-vae](https://github.com/harvardnlp/sa-vae)

 To run savae model, replace `vae` in `--model` and `--log_dir` with `savae`